 It looks better if you have several garlands that overlap, so you can create a “jungle” vibe.
 And done!
 It’s a really quick project to make, so it’s perfect for a party or as a temporary decor!

 Want to remember this?
-Post this DIY paper leaves garland to your favorite pinterest board!
+Save this DIY paper leaves garland into your favorite pinterest board!